 Early Intervention for First Year Students: Early intervention for freshmen is designed to communicate the University's interest in their success and a willingness to participate fully to help students accomplish their academic objectives.
 Grades for students in freshmen level classes will be reported to the Registrar's Office at the end of the fifth week of class during the fall and spring semesters.
 The Registrar's Office will report grades to students, Advising Services, Academic Departments (faculty advisors) and mentors.
 This procedure will allow students to be knowledgeable about their academic progress early in the semester.
 The university, through Advising Services, faculty advisors and mentors, will take steps to assist students who may be experiencing difficulty to focus on improvement and course completion.
 Grade reports will be mailed by the end of the sixth week of the semester.
-University Specific Procedures
+University Specific Procedures ADA Statement, Students with Disabilities.

-ADA Statement, Students with Disabilities: The Americans with Disabilities Act (ADA) is a federal antidiscrimination statute that provides comprehensive civil rights protection for persons with disabilities.
+The Americans with Disabilities Act (ADA) is a federal anti-discrimination statute that provides comprehensive civil rights protection for persons with disabilities.
 Among other things, this legislation requires that all students with disabilities be guaranteed a learning environment that provides for reasonable accommodation of their disabilities.
 If you have a disability requiring an accommodation, please contact:

-Office of Student Disability Resources and Services, Texas A&M University-Commerce, Gee Library- Room 132, Phone (903) 886-5150 or (903) 886-5835, Fax (903) 468-8148, StudentDisabilityServices@tamuc.edu

-Student Conduct: \\\ "All students enrolled at the University shall follow the tenets of common decency and acceptable behavior conducive to a positive learning environment."
-(Student's Guide Handbook, Policies and Procedures, Conduct.)
+Student Disability Resources & Services Gee Library, Room 162 Phone (903) 886 - 5150 or (903) 886 - 5835.
+Fax (903) 468 - 8148 StudentDisabilityServices@tamuc.edu Student Conduct: \\\ "All students enrolled at the University shall follow the tenets of common decency and acceptable behavior conducive to a positive learning environment."
+(Student's Guide Handbook, Policies and Procedures, Conduct).
 Rude and/or disruptive behavior will not be tolerated.
-No electronic devices (except calculators) are allowed during class time. \\\
+No electronic devices (except calculators) are allowed during class time.
+Cell phones, smart watches, and other electronic devices are to be put away during class time and exams. \\\ The use of vapor/e-cigarettes, smokeless tobacco, snuff and chewing tobacco are prohibited inside classrooms and university buildings.